ycj3/agora-chat-codelabs/flutter-push-demo/fcm-apns/README.md

 ## Getting Started
 1. Clone the repository.
-2. Navigate to the project directory with `cd agora-chat-push-demo-flutter/fcm-apns`.
+2. Navigate to the project directory with `cd agora-chat-codelabs/flutter-push-demo/fcm-apns`.
 3. Initialize Firebase with `flutterfire configure`.
+  > [!TIP]
+  > The files `android/app/google-services.json`, `firebase.json`, `ios/Runner/GoogleService-Info.plist` and `lib/firebase_options.dart` will be generated.
 4. Update `lib/consts.dart` with your Firebase and Agora Chat credentials.
 5. Install dependencies with `flutter pub get`.
 6. Run the app using `flutter run --verbose`.